Toggle: English / Spanish

 - The rash appears on the arms and legs and middle of the body, and it may itch.

-- The rash comes and goes and usually disappears in about 2 weeks.
+- The rash comes and goes and most often disappears in about 2 weeks.
 It fades from the center outwards, so it looks lacy.

 Some people also have joint pain and swelling.
 This more commonly occurs in adult women.